lingzili/Rosalind/README.md

-# Solutions for Rosalind questions in R and Python
+# Solutions for Rosalind questions in R, Python and Shell